Given a version number MAJOR.MINOR, increment the:

 SemVer treats releases with new features separately from releases with bug fixes.
 For dependency management, that distinction isn’t important: all that matters is backwards compatibility.
 “Fixed a bug” and “Added a feature” are both examples of “made the software better”, as long as you didn’t break something.
 SimVer is meant to address that difference.

-SimVer is the same SemVer, with these modifications:
+SimVer is SemVer with these modifications:

-SimVer works best when bugs are relatively rare, when you release quickly/easily/safely, and when you don’t maintain many released branches.
+, but normally that should be avoided.SimVer works best when bugs are very rare, when you release quickly/easily/safely, and when you don’t maintain released branches.

 2.*